Skip to main content

 Distill

 Extract the essence.
 Most content is filler.
-Your job is to identify and highlight what matters.
+Your job is to identify and surface what matters.

 Progressive summarization helps: